Edwin Moon: Family

 Moon was one of four children of Edwin George Wade Moon and Catherine Esther Butt, who lived in Cranbury Avenue in Southampton.
 He was educated at Cranleigh School in Surrey.

 Moon married Isabel Madeline Waldron in 1911 and had a daughter named Mary in 1913.

 The aviation dream

 The Moon family owned a boat-building business based at the Wool House.
 The Moonbeam Engineering Company Limited built motor launches and later expanded to include the sale of wrought iron propellers and marine engines for export around the world.
 Edwin Moon, possibly inspired by the 1903 Wright brothers flight, took a corner of the workshop to realise his dream of constructing and flying an aircraft of his own design.

 He tested his first plane, Moonbeam I, in the Fawley area, near the home of his future bride.
 His first short "hop" took place on Websters Field at Ower Farm, near Calshot and at Moulands Field, Regents Park.
 Following these test flights on the prototype plane, he built a second plane, Moonbeam II.

+Moonbeam II was a monoplane, weighing 260 lbs, of which 160 lbs was engine and propeller.
+A V-4 cylinder, 20 h.p.
+J.A.P engine was fitted, and it had a 6 ft wooden propeller.
+Moonbeam II was first tested at Beaulieu Heath (close to the Royal Oak public house at Hill Top) on 3 February 1910.
+The Hampshire Independent reported on Saturday 5 February: